 C++Builder 10.4 introduces a new debugger for Win64.
 Based on a recent version of LLDB, it’s stable and modern.
 It also features formatters allowing evaluation of complex types including key STL data types.
 Our goal is to make the debugging experience in 10.4 much more stable and powerful, and greatly more productive by making debugging data work fluidly and present what you want onscreen.

-We’re really excited by this feature and we can’t wait for C++Builder 10.4 to be released and for you to try it out!
+We’re really excited by this feature and we can’t wait for you to try C++Builder 10.4 Sydney!

 Please install Patch 1 for RAD Studio.
 There is a missing file in the 10.4 installation, and you need that file in order for the debugger to work correctly with the formatters.
 (Without it, you'll see STL collections shown with their fields, not able to see their items, and strings will often show as character arrays.)
 Instructions for installing Patch 1 are here.